mhaugrud/msumcspy/_sources/PythonTurtle/InstancesAHerdofTurtles.rst

 .. index:: instance, chunking

-Instances --- A Bale of Turtles
+Instances --- a Bale of Turtles
 -------------------------------

 Just like we can have many different integers in a program, we can have many turtles.
 Each of them is an independent object and we call each one an **instance** of the Turtle type (class).
 Each instance has its own attributes and methods --- so alex might draw with a thin black pen and be at some position, while tess might be going in her own direction with a fat pink pen.
 So here is what happens when alex completes a square and tess completes her triangle: